msatyan/RCExtension/RCExtension.md

-This is a sample R package to demonstrate how to extent R language functionality by using C language routines.
-The R language supports writing extensions by using a verity of languages.
-Extension module by using C language is very efficient and popular.
+This is a sample R package to demonstrate how to extent R  functionality by using C language routines.
+The R supports writing extensions by using a verity of languages.
+Extension module by using C is very efficient and popular.
 The R provides flexibility and simplicity for statistical programing, at the same time it is inherently slow.
 The C language extensions can act as a turbocharger for R modules where it needs speed and efficiency.

 ### References
 If you plan to create R Extensions then you may find the following information interesting.